Frank G. Clement: 1956 DNC keynote address

-Governor, 1963–1967
+Third term as Governor, 1963 to 1967

 In 1962, Clement once again sought the party's nomination for governor.
-In the primary, he defeated Memphis attorney Bill Farris and Chattanooga mayor Rudy Olgiati, 309,333 votes to 211,812 for Olgiati and 202,813 for Farris.
-In the general election, he defeated Maryville attorney Hubert Patty, the Republican candidate, and retired naval captain William Anderson of Waverly, who was running as an independent.
+In the primary, he defeated Memphis attorney Bill Farris and Chattanooga mayor Rudy Olgiati, by 97,521 votes In the general election, he defeated Maryville attorney Hubert Patty, the Republican candidate, and retired naval captain William Anderson of Waverly, who was running as an independent by 215,764 votes.

 When Senator Estes Kefauver died in office in August 1963, Clement surprised some by not appointing himself to the office, but rather a caretaker, Herbert S. Walters.
-However, Clement did enter the 1964 Democratic primary for the seat, losing to Congressman Ross Bass of Pulaski by a vote of 330,213 to 233,245.
+However, Clement did enter the 1964 Democratic primary for the seat, losing to Congressman Ross Bass of Pulaski by 96,968 votes.
 During the campaign, Clement was attacked for the sales tax increase enacted during his first tenure as governor.

 Clement's alcohol addiction reached a critical level during the 1960s.
 His alcoholism caused him to become alienated from many of his friends and affected his thinking ability.
 Although newspapers did not extensively cover his addiction to liquor, friends and family members noticed that Clement spent much time drinking and lost some of his political effectiveness.